DVD region code: Standalone DVD players

-Usually a configuration flag is set in each player's firmware at the factory.
+Usually, a configuration flag is set in each player's firmware at the factory.
 This flag holds the region number that the machine is allowed to play.
 Region-free players are DVD players shipped without the ability to enforce regional lockout (usually by means of a chip that ignores any region coding), or without this flag set.

 However, if the player is not region-free, it can often be unlocked with an unlock code entered via the remote control.
 This code simply allows the user to change the factory-set configuration flag to another region, or to the special region "0".
 Once unlocked this way, the DVD player allows the owner to watch DVDs from any region.
 Many websites exist on the Internet offering these codes, often known informally as hacks.
 Many websites provide instructions for different models of standalone DVD players, to hack, and their factory codes.

 Computer DVD drives

 Older DVD drives use RPC-1 (Regional Playback Control) firmware, which means the drive allows DVDs from any region to play.
 Newer drives use RPC-2 firmware, which enforces the DVD region coding at the hardware level.
 These drives can often be reflashed or hacked with RPC-1 firmware, effectively making the drive region-free.
-This may void the drive warranty.
+This may void the drive's warranty.

 Some drives may come set as region-free, so the user is expected to assign their region when they buy it.
 In this case, some DVD programs may prompt the user to select a region, while others may actually assign the region automatically based on the locale set in the operating system.

 In most computer drives, users are allowed to change the region code up to five times.
 If the number of allowances reaches zero, the region last used will be permanent even if the drive is transferred to another computer.
 This limit is built into the drive's controller software, called firmware.
 Resetting the firmware count can be done with first- or third-party software tools, or by reflashing (see above) to RPC-1 firmware.

 Since some software does not work correctly with RPC-1 drives, there is also the option of reflashing the drive with a so-called auto-reset firmware.
 This firmware appears as RPC-2 firmware to software, but will reset the region changes counter whenever power is cycled, reverting to the state of a drive that has never had its region code changed.